docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 If you save the query and select it, you can export the results to an Excel file.
 This feature is very useful to get bill of materials.

+#### Filters

+There two sort of filters

+* Part filters
+* Context filters

+The part filters allow you to filter on part master/revision data, such as

+* Part number
+* Part name
+* Author
+* Part iteration attributes
+* and other parts related data ...

+The context filters appears only when a deliverable context is added to the select clause.

+These filters allow you to filter the result list within deliverable data attributes.
+They act as a second filter (post filter), and behave like a "AND" condition with the part filters.
+(Note: context filters will appear only if there are existing deliverable data with attributes)

+You are allowed to use no filters (match all query).

 ### Quick links

 You have a fast access to your checked out parts in the left menu.